Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Classification of semistable rank sheaves with Chern classes , and on

 \begin{lem} Suppose $\theta$ is the theta-characteristic of a smooth conic $C\subset V_4$.
 We consider the sheaf $E$ which is the kernel of the surjection $H^0(\theta(1))\otimes\cO_{V_4}\to\theta(1)$.
 Then $E$ is stable with Chern classes $c_1(E)=0$,$c_2(E)=2$ and $c_3(E)=0$. \end{lem} \begin{proof} See \cite[Lemma 3.4]{D}.
 Again the arguments in \cite{D} can be applied because of the similarites highlighted in the previous proof.
 The only new fact we need is $2\chi(I_C(n))<\chi(E(n))$.
 This is true since

-\end{proof} \begin{thm} Let $E$ be an instanton sheaf on $V_4$.
+\end{proof} \begin{thm} Let $E$ be a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$.
 If $E$ is stable, then either $E$ is locally free or $E$ is associated to a smooth conic $Y\subset V_4$ such that we have the exact sequence:

 where $\theta$ is the theta-characteristic of $Y$.\\ If $E$ is strictly semistable, then $E$ is the extension of two ideal sheaves of lines. \end{thm} \begin{proof} See \cite[Theorem 3.5]{D}.
 Again the arguments in \cite{D} can be applied due to the highlights in the previous two proofs.
 The only new fact we need in this proof is